 Soy nut butter can be stored in the refrigerator or cabinet in an airtight container.
 Follow the product ‘Use By’ date to ensure freshness.

 Soy nut butter contains less total and saturated fat than peanut butter and offers an alternative for those with nut allergies.
-Most soy nut butters are also gluten-free.
 It has a high level of soy protein, since it is made from ground, roasted soybeans.

 Soybeans supply protein that provides all the essential amino acids needed for growth, similar to animal protein.
 In addition to its high quality, soy protein may help reduce the risk of heart disease by lowering blood cholesterol and increasing the flexibility of blood vessels.
 The FDA has approved a health claim stating that, “25 grams of soy protein in a daily diet low in saturated fat and cholesterol can help reduce total and LDL cholesterol that is moderately high to high.”